 12. Our mindset is “anything for the team”–being the guy who would die for the team on the field–that’s called intestinal fortitude.
 That’s what separates good from great.
 We CAN be great.
 Mental attitude is as much as physical ability.

 As a public school administrator for thirteen years, I know that the lessons he’s learning on that field will equate to success in any work place.
 The very best members of any organization know that listening for feedback, analyzing and self assessing, hard work and dedication all lead to tremendous success.
 Each of us doing our part for the team, the organization as a whole, so that none of us lets the rest down?
-Randolph Central understands the concept of team, school improvement is a given for us.
+If public schools understand the concept of team, school improvement success will be a given.